 While many people have run a successful business with their spouse, it takes a few extra considerations and a lot more teamwork than would be necessary if only one of you was running the business.

-So with this in mind, here are our tips for running a successful business with your spouse while maintaining a happy marriage
+So with this in mind, here are our tips for owning a business with your spouse while maintaining a happy marriage.

 1. Pay attention to the pitfalls